Help Center

 When I visit the web sites for institutions in the IPP sometimes I see information that looks different than I see here.
 Why?

 The IPP displays information drawn from state and federal reporting systems and show the information that was submitted to those federal systems.
-In some cases the difference could be because the numbers were adjusated after being reported.
+In some cases the difference could be because the numbers were adjusted after being reported.
 In other cases the state or federal system might have asked for information that sounds the same, but is really a little different (see the FAQ regarding enrollment, for example.)
 The individual school's web site often will have more current information as well (see FAQ regarding data reporting year.)
 There are lots of potential reasons.
-Feel free to use the feedback button to report an issue if you think the data the IPP is reporting is in error - we consider the accuracy of our data to be one of our highest priorities, and investigate every report of a discrepancy.
+Feel free to use the feedback button to report an issue if you think the data the IPP is reporting is in error - we consider the accuracy of our data to be one of our highest priorities and investigate every report of a discrepancy.

 How often is IPP data updated?